dodobird181/Q-Learning-Tic-Tac-Toe/README.md

 Much of my initial success in implementing Q-Learning with Python can be attributed to a handful of Medium articles on the subject.
 [One article](https://towardsdatascience.com/reinforcement-learning-implement-tictactoe-189582bea542), in particular, was especially helpful when I was first getting started.

 ### Download
-Finally, if you want to try out my Tic-Tac-Toe AI for yourself, feel free to [download](https://github.com/dodobird181/Tic-Tac-Toe/raw/main/build/TicTacToe.zip) a portable version for Windows.
+Finally, if you want to try out my Tic-Tac-Toe AI for yourself, feel free to [download](https://github.com/dodobird181/Tic-Tac-Toe/raw/main/build/TicTacToe.zip) a portable version for Windows 10.